What Is Radical Acceptance? Accepting Reality As It Is

 Online therapy may guide you in your journey

+Practicing radical acceptance can be challenging, and if you need support, connecting with a therapist may help.
 An alternative to traditional therapy could be an online therapy provider.
-Whether you are hoping to tackle death and grief with radical acceptance or you’d like to overcome an addiction, online therapists may be available to work with you in a more relaxed setting – that is, from the couch in your living room or even from your bed.
+Whether you are hoping to tackle death and grief with radical acceptance or you’d like to overcome an addiction, online therapists may be available to work with you in a more relaxed setting, such as from the couch in your living room or even from your bed.

 A 2022 meta-analysis of 41 studies on the efficacy and feasibility of online DBT (one of the primary therapy methods that utilize radical acceptance) found that it can be effective for a variety of people and could even be considered essential for those who cannot leave home or need help outside of traditional sessions.